-1. Study of socio-economic conditions of fishermen from near by
+1. Study of socio-economic conditions of fishermer a from near by Villages 05 2.
+Preparation of extension material like pamphlets leafleis and posters And wall posters 02 3.

-Villages 05

-2. Preparation of extension material like pamphlets, leaflets and posters l

-And wall posters 02

 Preparation of Radio talks and Television.
 4. Participation in Exhibitions.
-01

-5. Interview of fish farmers
+01 5.
+Interview of fish farmers A datailed project of the shows gited areas chould d ha submitted at the time (

-A detailed project of the above cited areas should be submitted at the time of
+A detailed project of the above cited areas should be submitted at the time of examination.

-examination.